Frequently Asked Questions (F.A.Q)

 No!
 ABA can work for EVERYONE!
 We frequently encounter the use of ABA principles in our daily lives.
 Would you keep going to work if you stopped getting paid?
 Your paycheck is most likely what keeps you going back to work day after day… that’s positive reinforcement (a principle of ABA).

-Thanks to the Autism Mandate in Indiana, ABA therapy is often covered by your health insurance.
+Thanks to the Autism Mandate in Indiana and Texas, ABA therapy is often covered by your health insurance.
 If the plan you have does not cover ABA therapy, we will work with you to secure an insurance plan that will.
 Contact us today and we will check to see if your plan covers ABA!

 Absolutely not!
 There are many misconceptions about ABA therapy, and this is one of the most common.
-At Unlocking The Spectrum we use a variety of techniques and procedures to teach.
-This includes NET (Natural Environment Training), IT (Incidental Teaching), DTT (Discrete Trial Training), TA (Task Analysis), FCT (Functional Communication Training), PT (Precision Teaching), and other data-based empirically validated treatment strategies.
+At Unlocking The Spectrum we use a variety of techniques and procedures to teach, including techniques that involve active play and spending time in different environments.
+We use NET (Natural Environment Training), IT (Incidental Teaching), DTT (Discrete Trial Training), TA (Task Analysis), FCT (Functional Communication Training), PT (Precision Teaching), and other data-based empirically validated treatment strategies.

-Which techniques and procedures are used the most will depend on your child’s needs, as each program is highly individualized.
-A child who is 2 1/2 will spend most of their day learning through NET, which we would use to teach a variety of early play and social skills in an age appropriate setting such as a play room.
-An 8 year old who has a lot of academic needs will spend more time working at a table, where we would use techniques such as DTT and PT to increase the rate in which skills are acquired.
-However, they would be balanced with NET or IT to target additional functional skills.
+The techniques and procedures we use will depend on your child’s needs, as each program is highly individualized.
+A child who is 2 1/2 will spend most of their day learning through NET, which we would use to teach a variety of early play and social skills in an age-appropriate setting such as a playroom.
+An 8-year-old who has a lot of academic needs will spend more time working at a table, where we would use techniques such as DTT and PT to increase the rate at which skills are acquired.
+However, they would be balanced with NET or IT to target additional functional skills

 It doesn’t.
 ABA Therapy can work for EVERYONE!
 There is no age limit when it comes to the use of ABA Therapy.
 At Unlocking The Spectrum we have experience developing programs for individuals of all ages.

-Yes it can and yes we are!
+Yes we can!
 When developing a treatment plan for your child we will address both behaviors that we want to work on increasing and behaviors that we want to work on decreasing.
 Aggression and self-injurious behavior (SIB) are behaviors that we frequently encounter and there are a variety of methods we can use to address these behaviors.

 Definitely!
-Two of our BCBA’s are certified General and Special Education teachers.
-They are experienced in developing programs that address academics as well as social and behavioral needs in children who fit this description.
-We will work with you to determine the most appropriate setting for your child, and when your child is ready we can work with you to provide school transition services.
+We have a TON of experience developing programs that address academics as well as social and behavioral needs for children who fit this description, and an excellent track record at transitioning our clients into school settings.
+We will work with you to determine the most appropriate setting for your child, and when your child is ready we will be there every step of the way to ensure a smooth transition.